idvorkin/idvorkin.github.io/_d/2018-04-21-magical-memories.md

   - Girl on the bus that loved my magic trick.
   - Girl at ice cream store who loved the trick, and jump up and down in a circle cuz it was so awesome.
   - Ben's son who carried the card around in his back pack for years.
+  - Card to blouse for intern
+  - Card accross where thought I messed up with audiance, but card stuck to guys ass
+  - Giving out unicorn coins
+  - Performing at Pike Place

+Amelia - Amelia starting to do brause reverse with card turning over.

+Zach - Making up his own card trick for woman waiting on the bus. -

 - Failure at park where 10 yera old told me I got in wrong, but in fact I had done it correctly.